Svante Stockselius: Early life and career

 Svante Stockselius grew up in Ockelbo, a small town in central Sweden.
 He started his career as a journalist.
 For 16 years, he worked for the Stockholm-based evening newspaper Expressen.

-As head of the entertainment division of the Swedish public service television company Sveriges Television from the late 1990s, he worked with the 2000 Eurovision Song Contest, held in Stockholm.
+As head of the entertainment division of the Swedish public service television company Sveriges Television from the late 1990s, he worked for the Eurovision Song Contest 2000, held in Stockholm.
 He was also the architect of a major revamp of the Swedish ESC qualification competition, Melodifestivalen, in 2002, introducing four semi-finals and a Second Chance round preceding the finals.
+That same year, he went on to work for the commercial Swedish television channel TV4.